MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/03-composed-model.md

 Now that the model is complete, let's test it with an example form:

+1. Download the test form at `https://github.com/MicrosoftLearning/mslearn-ai-document-intelligence/raw/refs/heads/main/Labfiles/03-composed-model/trainingdata/TestDoc/f1040_7.pdf`.
 1. In the Azure AI Document Intelligence Studio, select the **Models** page, select the  **1040FormsModel**.
 1. Select **Test**.
-1. Select **Browse for files** and then browse to the location where you cloned the repository.
+1. Select **Browse for files** and then browse to the location where you downloaded the form.
-1. Select **03-composed-model/trainingdata/TestDoc/f1040_7.pdf**, and then select **Open**.
+1. Select **f1040_7.pdf**, and then select **Open**.
 1. Select **Run analysis**.
-Azure AI Document Intelligence analyses the form by using the composed model.
+Azure AI Document Intelligence analyses the form by using the custom model.
 1. The document you analyzed is an example of the 1040 tax form.
 Check the **DocType** property to see if the correct custom model has been used.
 Also check the **FirstName**, **LastName**, **City**, and **State** values identified by the model.

 ## Clean up resources